 Cued speech, he adds, is simple enough that most parents can learn it in a matter of 12 to 15 hours.
 "Children then learn the language from their parents, which is the way hearing children learn it."

 "With cuing, I can talk to my son like a normal human being.
 I don't feel held back.
 I'm talking to a person, not a handicapped child," says Sheila Scher, whose 4 1/2-year-old deaf son Steven is in the cued speech program at the National Child Research Center in northwest Washington.

-Before signing up for the cued method, Steven had been enrolled in a Montgomery County program for the deaf that emphazied oral communication and lip reading.
+Before signing up for the cued method, Steven had been enrolled in a Montgomery County program for the deaf that emphasized oral communication and lip reading.

-"I felt very stymied and very stified, says Scher.
+"I felt very stymied and very stifled," says Scher.
 "I felt very uncomfortable talking to my own son.
 We just weren't communicating."

 "He is just fantastic in the way he receives and the way he expresses himself.
+We've opened up whole new worlds.
 We're getting the basic communication that is so important in bringing up children," says Steven's father, Barry Scher.

 Developed by Cornett during a six-month leave of obsence from Gallaudet, cued speech is, essentially, a manual supplement to lip reading.
 It consists of eight hand shapes used in four different positions near the lips to make all of the sounds of the English language look different either on the lips or on the hands.